Anjaan (2014 film): Plot

 In the present, Krishna is told by Karim to stay hidden when Amar arrives at his taxi station, but is spotted and reveals that he killed Raju.
 Amar orders his henchmen to kill Krishna, but Krishna, who is revealed to be Raju, fights off everyone and shoots Amar dead.
-Raju tells Karim that he intends to stay as Krishna unless his mission to hunt down the traitors is accomplished, and stays at Karim's house.
-Karim says that Chandru was supposed to meet J.K on the day he died and Jackie did not tag along.
-Raju finds Jackie at a horse race stadium and chases after him, making him reveal that he tried to contact Raju (who was on vacation) and Chandru, but Chandru's call was answered by Johnny.
+Raju tells Karim that he intends to stay as Krishna until his mission to hunt down the traitors is accomplished, and stays at Karim's house.
+Karim says that Chandru was supposed to meet JK on the day he died, and Jackie did not tag along.
+Raju finds Jackie at a horse-racing stadium and chases him, prompting Jackie to reveal that he tried to contact Raju (who was on vacation) and Chandru, but Johnny answered Chandru's call.
 Suspecting a mishap, Jackie escaped.
-Raju catches Johnny using the latter's girlfriend Sindhu and finds out what really happened to Chandru in that day.
+Raju catches Johnny using the latter's girlfriend Sindhu and finds out what really happened to Chandru on that day.

-On the day of the meeting between Chandru and J.K., Imran and his henchmen arrive instead of J.K.
-Chandru fights them off, but is held by Johnny, Amar and Manoj (who were bribed by Imran) where he is stabbed to death by Imran.
-Raju calls Chandru to ask about his safety, but was answered by Amar, who lied about Chandru being in a meeting.
+On the day of the meeting between Chandru and JK, Imran and his henchmen arrive instead of JK.
+Chandru fights them off but is held by Johnny, Amar, and Manoj (who were bribed by Imran), and is stabbed to death by Imran.
+Raju calls Chandru to ask about his safety but is answered by Amar, who lied about Chandru being in a meeting.

-Learning the truth, Raju kills Johnny and proceeds to kill Manoj, along with his henchmen in an ensuing fight.
+Learning the truth, Raju kills Johnny and proceeds to kill Manoj, along with his henchmen, in an ensuing fight.
 Raju tries to kill Imran at his birthday party, but ends up shooting only his virtual projection telecast from Dubai.
-Raju and Karim learn that Imran's henchmen arrived at the Karim's house and kidnapped his daughter Saira, but Karim reveals that Saira was actually Jeeva.
-Jeeva wanted to stay away as well as keep in touch with Raju by wearing a burqa.
-Raju goes to the spot and fights off all the henchmen and rescues Jeeva, only to be captured and brought to Imran by his henchmen, who then betray him by helping Raju kill Imran and fatally stabs Imran to death, avenging Chandru's death.
+Raju and Karim learn that Imran's henchmen arrived at Karim's house and kidnapped his daughter Saira, but Karim reveals that Saira was actually Jeeva.
+Jeeva wanted to stay away and keep in touch with Raju by wearing a burqa.
+Raju goes to the spot, fights off all the henchmen, and rescues Jeeva, only to be captured and brought to Imran by his henchmen.
+Imran's henchmen betray him by helping Raju kill Imran, and Raju fatally stabs Imran to death, avenging Chandru's death.
 Before leaving, Raju shoots the henchmen and says that even enemies must not have traitors.
 Before leaving Mumbai, Raju and Jeeva meet Raja, who is shocked to learn that Krishna was Raju all along.